Montgomery High School (Santa Rosa, California)

-Montgomery High School is a public high school located in Santa Rosa, California.
-It is part of the Santa Rosa High School District, which is itself part of Santa Rosa City Schools.
+Montgomery High School & Montgomery Junior High School is a public high school & Junior high located in Santa Rosa, California.
+It is part of the Santa Rosa High School & Middle School District, which is itself part of Santa Rosa City Schools.

+History

 Montgomery High School was named after Bill Montgomery.
 Montgomery is considered the first person from the city of Santa Rosa to have died in World War II.
 William "Billy" Montgomery was killed at Pearl Harbor on December 7, 1941, while serving aboard the battleship USS California.